Overseas - Working in a U.S. Embassy or Consulate

 Family Member Employment Report (FAMER)

-Known as the FAMER, this report is an interactive web-based tool that lists job opportunities open to family members at post and reports the number of family members employed both inside and outside the Mission.
-The FAMER, which can only be accessed via the Family Liaison Office's Intranet web site, also serves as a research tool during the bidding season for family members interested in working.
+The FAMER lists job opportunities open to family members at post and provides the number of family members employed both inside and outside the Mission.
+The FAMER also serves as a research tool during the bidding season for family members interested in working.
 For more information, contact the Family Liaison Office.
 Visit the Family Member Employment Statistics webpage for the most recent Worldwide FAMER Overview report.

 Professional Associates Program (Hard-to-Fill)

-The regular FS assignments process invariably leaves some overseas positions without sufficient qualified Foreign Service bidders.
-These positions are designated Hard-To-Fill (HTF) and are routinely opened to Department of State Civil Service employees and to Appointment Eligible Family Members (AEFMs).
-The annual Hard-to-Fill Program for Professional Associates (AEFMs) and Civil Service employees is announced each spring by Department of State Cable.
-General information about the Professional Associates Program is available here.
+The regular Foreign Service assignments process invariably leaves some overseas positions without sufficient qualified Foreign Service bidders.
+These positions are designated Hard-to-Fill (HTF) and are routinely opened to Department of State Civil Service employees and Appointment Eligible Family Members (AEFMs).
+The annual Hard-to-Fill Program for Professional Associates (AEFMs) and Civil Service employees is announced each spring by Department of State cable.
+General information is on the Professional Associates Program webpage.
 For specific questions, email FLOAskEmployment@state.gov.

-The Transition Center at the Foreign Service Institute (FSI) also offers classes designed to assist family members looking for work overseas.
+The Transition Center at the Foreign Service Institute (FSI) offers classes designed to assist family members looking for work overseas.